MY FAVOURITE "LOCAL" HIKES

-Knox Mountain Hike: Of course we have to start with this famous hike!
+Knox Mountain Hike: Of course I have to start with this famous hike!

 I do this hike easily once a month, and I always find a new lookout, or trail!
 For all skill levels, or you can just drive to the top in your car!

 Did you know that A.B.
 Knox & Tom Ellis didn't always get along?

 The mountain was originally part of Arthur Booth Knox’s ranch and was donated to the city by Dr. Benjamin deFurlong Boyce in 1939.

 A.B.
 Knox arrived in Kelowna in 1874, bought what is now Manhattan Beach and later the mountain and substantial holdings in Glenmore Valley, according to Sharron Simpson’s book The Kelowna Story.